hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/02_searching_files.md

 This search returns two different transcripts of the same gene, NM_001160184 and NM_032129, that contain the same exon.

-Now that we know what type of information is inside of our gtf file, let's explore our commands to answer a simple question about our data: **how many total exons are present on chromosome 1 using `chr1-hg19_genes.gtf`?**
+Now that we know what type of information is inside of our gtf file, let's explore our commands to answer a simple question about our data: **how many unique exons are present on chromosome 1 using `chr1-hg19_genes.gtf`?**

-To determine the number of total exons on chromosome 1, we are going to perform a series of steps:
+To determine the number of unique exons on chromosome 1, we are going to perform a series of steps:

 	1. Extract only the genomic coordinates of exon features
 	2. Subset the dataset to only include the feature type and genomic location information